AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-03/bash-vs-powershell.md

 >
 > So while Python may not be a traditional CLI shell like Bash or PowerShell, it can still be used for command-line scripting and automation tasks on Linux and other operating systems.

-I think using Python for CLI shell is overkill, Bash and PowerShell has a noun-verb style of commands like "echo Hello World" but in python, you have to use "print("Hello World")" instead.
+I think using Python for CLI shell is overkill, Bash and PowerShell has a noun-verb style of commands like `echo Hello World` but in Python, you have to use `print("Hello World")` instead.

 > You are correct that using Python as a CLI shell can be overkill for simple tasks that can be done using Bash or PowerShell.
 Bash and PowerShell are designed specifically for command-line interaction and have a simple, concise syntax that makes them well-suited for many tasks.
 >